 Mimosas are some of the most sensitive plants.
-If you left one without water for a week (whether because of holiday or you simply forget it), you will be sorry!
+If you left one without water for a week (whether because you went on holiday, or you simply forgot it), you will be sorry!

 There are many Arduino projects dedicated to this objective, but it depends on what you want:

-- Receive a warning (alarm sound, SMS, etc.) and you must go water the plant?
+- Receive a warning (alarm sound, SMS, etc.) and rush watering the plant?

 - The device is monitoring the plant, pouring water when needed.
-You just visit it from time to time, and refill the water container every 1..2 months.
+You simply visit it, from time to time, and refill the water container when needed.

 We selected the second option.

 This is the central unit, which displays the mimosa emoticons: happy :) normal :| or unhappy :( , then the soil humidity (%), number of days and hours since last water was pumped.
 You can use any another display, of course.
 This one is reused from another board (Pololu A-Star Prime).